 While the train system doesn’t cover the whole island, the railroad is rather handy and works on time.
-There are three main routes; all start from Colombo: South from Colombo to Matara, East to the Hill Country (Kandy, Nuwara Eliya, Ella, ending in Matala and Badulla).
+There are three main routes; all start from Colombo: South from Colombo to Matara, and East to the Hill Country (Kandy, Nuwara Eliya, Ella, ending in Matala and Badulla).
 North to Mannar and Jaffna, Batticaloa, and Trincomalee.
 You can visit the Sri Lanka Railways website for the train schedule.
-Double check the name of the train station on Google Maps to ensure spelling and location.
+Double-check the train station’s name on Google Maps to ensure spelling and location.

 8. Do Your Research

-Sri Lanka is a small island, but the country offers an incredibly diverse landscape and varied attractions.
+Sri Lanka is a small island but offers an incredibly diverse landscape and varied attractions.
 While buses and trains will get you to your destination, public transportation is somewhat slow.
 So do your research before heading to Sri Lanka, and have a rough idea of what you want to see and where.
-Plan for long travel days, and put your itinerary accordingly, so that you don’t spend your vacation just on the road trying to reach the places you wish to visit.
-Our upcoming travel guide to Sri Lanka will also include the places to travel in Sri Lanka, among other things to do on the tropical island and the best time to travel in Sri Lanka.
+Plan for long travel days, and put your itinerary accordingly so that you don’t spend your vacation just on the road trying to reach the places you wish to visit.
+Our upcoming travel guide to Sri Lanka will also include the places to travel in Sri Lanka, among other things to do on the tropical island, and the best time to travel in Sri Lanka.